-In 2021 the temporal (annual) programme consisted of one site on each catchment for the Seiont, Gwyrfai & Llyfni.
+In 2024 the temporal (annual) programme consisted of one semi quantitative site on each catchment for the Seiont, Gwyrfai & Llyfni.
+However, only the Seiont site was fished due to access issues and weather constraints.
+Three additional five-minute fry temporals have also been added to each catchment.
 The temporal data is used to look at trends in juvenile salmon and trout densities giving an indication of spawning across the whole catchment.